whoisjustinngo/staging/personal_blog/content/posts/Over-The-Wire-Bandit.md

 ### <a name="level-25-level-26"></a> Level 25 $\rightarrow$ Level 26

-I found a sshkey for `bandit26` in the `bandit25` home directory.
-I copied the sshkey to a file on my local device, then tried logging in to the `bandit26` server using it, but was immediately logged out.
+I found a sshkey for bandit26 in the bandit25 home directory.
+I copied the sshkey to a file on my local device, then tried logging in to the bandit26 server using it, but was immediately logged out.

 I tried to add bash commands at the end of the `ssh` command just like in [level 18](#level-18-level-19) in an attempt to carry out some discovery, but every command I tried seemed to cause the connection to hang, requiring me to have to manually terminate it.

 After some [research](https://www.cyberciti.biz/faq/understanding-etcpasswd-file-format/) I found that information about user accounts on the system such as home directory, user and group ID and more importantly, the shell, is stored in `/etc/passwd`.
-I found that the shell for `bandit26` was `/usr/bin/showtext`.
-Analysing the `showtext` file I found that it first sets the terminal emulator to linux, executes `more` on a file called `text.txt` located in the home directory of `bandit26`, then closes the connection.
+I found that the shell for bandit26 was `/usr/bin/showtext`.
+Analysing the `showtext` file I found that it first sets the terminal emulator to linux, executes `more` on a file called `text.txt` located in the home directory of bandit26, then closes the connection.

 To be honest I was a little stuck and had to look at [a walkthrough](https://medium.com/@coturnix97/overthewires-bandit-25-26-shell-355d78fd2f4d) for some clues.
-The first thing to note is that even though connection to `bandit26` automatically terminates, it terminates after printing some ASCII art for `bandit26` not present in previous bandit levels:
+The first thing to note is that even though connection to bandit26 automatically terminates, it terminates after printing some ASCII art for bandit26 not present in previous bandit levels:

 ![ASCII art for bandit26 not present in other stages](/staging/personal_blog/static/images/otw_bandit/bandit25_1.png)

-This corroborates the `showtext` script, and the `text.txt` which `more` is used to display probably contains the `bandit26` ASCII art.
+This corroborates the `showtext` script, and the `text.txt` which `more` is used to display probably contains the bandit26 ASCII art.
 Since the ssh connection is closed only after the `more` command terminates, to delay the disconnection we can delay the `more` command from terminating.

 Since the `more` command displays file contents one screenful at a time, we can delay the `more` command from terminating by resizing the screen to as small as possible before initiating the `ssh` connection.

 ![Resized window preventing more command from terminating](/staging/personal_blog/static/images/otw_bandit/bandit25_2.png)

 By reading the `man` page we can use `v` while `more` is executing to launch an editor for the `text.txt` file.
-While in the editor, we can use `:e /etc/bandit_pass/bandit26` to open the `bandit26` password file for editing, giving the password for `bandit26`.
+While in the editor, we can use `:e /etc/bandit_pass/bandit26` to open the bandit26 password file for editing.

 <!-- c7GvcKlw9mC7aUQaPx7nwFstuAIBw1o1 -->

 ### <a name="level-26-level-27"></a> Level 26 $\rightarrow$ Level 27

-Continuing on from where we left off the previous stage, to get the password for `bandit27` we still need to obtain a shell so we can actually run some commands.
+Continuing on from where we left off the previous stage, to get the password for bandit27 we still need to obtain a shell so we can actually run some commands.
 It turns out that a shell can be launched from within vim using `:shell`, but the default shell first has to be changed from `showtext` to `bash`, which can also be done from within vim using `:set shell=/bin/bash` while in the command mode of the editor.

 Once we have a bash shell we can simply make use of the `bandit27-do` executable to retrieve the desired password from `/etc/bandit_pass/bandit27`.